cerebral/cerebral/docs/docs/docs/api_connect.md

 )
 ```

-Or sometimes you are only interested in the immediate child paths.
-For example when you base your list of a map (object), you only want to rerender when keys are added/removed from the map:
+Sometimes you want to optimize as the list is only interested in changes to the keys of an object or items in the array.
+For example when you have a list of users, you only want to rerender the list itself when keys are added/removed from the map:

 ```js
 import React from 'react'